 DOI relies on analytical techniques (e.g. fire weather forecasting, fire danger/fuels analysis, and intelligence/resource status information) to help predict what areas might have conditions that support an above-normal occurrence of wildfires.
 Each geographic area experiences significant variations in the number of acres burned from year to year without a consistent pattern.
-The Preparedness program provides the resources to manage the complexity and uncertainty of wildfire occurrence by ensuring that a flexible, capable, qualified and mobile workforce is available to respond quickly whenever and wherever wildfires occur.
+The Preparedness program provides the resources to manage the complexity and uncertainty of wildfire occurrence by ensuring that a flexible, capable, qualified and mobile workforce is available to quickly respond whenever and wherever wildfires occur.
 In an average year, significant fire activity occurs in only a couple of geographic areas and typically not at the same time.
 This normally enables the shifting of resources based on fire response needs.
-As drought conditions persist across the West and fire seasons become longer with more extreme fire behavior there is increasing strain on resource availability nationally.
-This was particularly true in
+As drought conditions persist across the West and fire seasons become longer4 with more extreme fire behavior and increased complexity (urban interface) there is increasing strain on the national availability of firefighting resources.
+This was particularly true in 2020, with five different geographic areas in PL 4 or 5 at once, resulting in a demand for resources that significantly outpaced the availability.
+An extremely busy fire season only compounds other challenges, including the scarcity of personnel and resources.
+Since 2009, the DOI has experienced a reduction of 451 Full Time Equivalent (FTE) employees in the Preparedness program and 484 FTEs in the Fuels Management program, a loss of personnel that directly translated to the effectiveness of the DOI's suppression efforts.
+This equates to a smaller workforce, fewer personnel available, and reduced response capacity.
+For instance, DOI is staffing 70 fewer wildland fire engines than in 2009.
+Preparedness investments are actualized during fire response.

-Data derived from Integrated Reporting of Wildland-Fire Information (IRWIN) as reported by SIT-209 Program.
+3 Data derived from Integrated Reporting of Wildland-Fire Information (IRWIN) as reported by SIT-209 Program.